Option-aware Temporally Abstracted Value for Offline Goal-Conditioned Reinforcement Learning: Experiments

 In the original HIQL, the high-level value function $V^h$ is discounted by $\gamma$ at every step.
-In contrast, the OTA value function $V^h_{\text{OTA}}$ applies discounting every $n$ steps, leading to a more increased optimal value function $V^{\star}(s_t,g)=-(1-\gamma^{d^{\star}(s_t,g)/n})/(1-\gamma)$.
-A straightforward approach to mimic a temporally abstracted optimal value function is to increase the discounting factor $\gamma$ in Equation~(\ref{eq:iql_value_loss}).
-Specifically, we modify the standard discount factor by using $\gamma^{1/n}$ instead of $\gamma$ for training the high-level value function of HIQL.
-We compare standard HIQL, which uses the original discount factor $\gamma$ (denoted as HIQL ($\gamma$)), with a variant learned using a modified discount factor $\gamma^{1/n}$ (denoted as HIQL ($\gamma^{1/n}$)).
+In contrast, the OTA value function $V^h_{\text{OTA}}$ applies discounting only every $n$ steps.
+To investigate the source of the effectiveness of OTA, we modify the value learning approach of standard HIQL in two ways: (1) using $n$-step TD learning, and (2) increasing $\gamma$.
 We evaluate both the success rate and the order consistency ratio $r^c$ across four datasets.
-For OTA and HIQL ($\gamma^{1/n}$), we use $n=15$ for \texttt{AntMaze} and $n=20$ for \texttt{HumanoidMaze}.
+In Table~\ref{tab:diff_gamma}, we set $n=15$ for \texttt{AntMaze} and $n=20$ for \texttt{HumanoidMaze}.
 To compute $r^c$, we collect 5 trajectories per dataset and report the average consistency ratio (see Appendix \ref{app:optimal_trajectories} for details of the collected trajectories).

+The first variant uses the original $\gamma$ with $n$-step TD learning in HIQL, denoted as HIQL($n$-step, $\gamma$).
+Table~\ref{tab:diff_gamma} shows that this approach yields almost no improvement in $r^c$, and the success rates also show little gain except for \texttt{HumanoidMaze-large-stitch}.
+These results indicate that $n$-step TD targets still suffer from value function estimation errors when the discount factor remains unchanged.

-Table~\ref{tab:diff_gamma} shows that HIQL ($\gamma^{1/n}$) fails to outperform standard HIQL in either success rate or $r^c$ in most cases, whereas OTA achieves significant gains in long-horizon tasks such as \texttt{HumanoidMaze-giant-stitch}.
-These results highlight that simply altering the discounting factor is insufficient and that temporal abstraction is crucial for effective value learning in long-horizon environments.
+The second variant keeps 1-step TD learning but modifies the discount factor to $\gamma^{1/n}$.
+Under OTA training, the optimal value function becomes $V^{\star}(s_t,g)=-(1-\gamma^{d^{\star}(s_t,g)/n})/(1-\gamma)$.
+Therefore, to approximate this temporally abstracted optimal value function, a possible approach is to increase the discount factor $\gamma$ to $\gamma^{1/n}$ in Equation~(\ref{eq:iql_value_loss}).
+However, Table~\ref{tab:diff_gamma} shows that simply increasing $\gamma$ fails to outperform standard HIQL in either success rate or $r^c$.
+In contrast, OTA achieves significant gains in long-horizon tasks such as \texttt{HumanoidMaze-giant-stitch}.
+The experiments demonstrate that simply adjusting the discounting factor alone is insufficient, and the temporal abstraction is crucial for effective value learning in long-horizon tasks.

+Our analysis further suggests that $n$-step TD learning could potentially be improved by carefully adjusting $\gamma$ for each $n$.
+However, this would introduce additional complexity in hyperparameter selection.
+In contrast, OTA fixes $\gamma$ regardless of $n$, which makes the approach much simpler.